Skip to main content

 What is Burial or Funeral Insurance & How Does it Work?

-Burial insurance, also called funeral espense insurance, or final expense or funeral insurance,is a helpful tool for loved ones paying for a departed family member or friend’s funeral, memorial service, headstone, urn, and other final expenses.
+Burial insurance, also called funeral expense insurance, or final expense or funeral insurance,is a helpful tool for loved ones paying for a departed family member or friend’s funeral, memorial service, headstone, urn, and other final expenses.
 It is essentially a life insurance policy, but with a much smaller benefit amount than traditional life insurance.
 It’s usually purchased to cover final arrangements, but can also be used to pay the deceased’s debts, including medical bills, credit card bills, mortgage loans, and personal loans.
 If you think you and your family may benefit from burial insurance, it’s easy and quick to get a free quote for a final expense life insurance policy.

 Free Gifts